oestersoetebier/IdealizedContact/README.md

 The aim is to bring the designer in the position to perform simulations of industrial applications including contacts.
 Thereby, the analysis of the principle functional capability of the system in the course of the conceptual design is focused.
 This entails specialized modeling principles concerning the usability and the interpretation of the simulation results, which both should be relatively easy.
 In addition, it should be possible to define each component separately in order to be able to reuse and combine approved patterns in new applications.

 The library was presented at the 10th International Modelica Conference (https://modelica.org/events/modelica2014/proceedings/html/sessions/session_libraries.html).
-Detailed explenations of the concept can be found in the [paper](https://modelica.org/events/modelica2014/proceedings/html/submissions/ECP14096929_OestersotebierWangTrachtler.pdf).
+Detailed explanations of the concept can be found in the [paper](http://dx.doi.org/10.3384/ecp14096929).
 Exemplarily the results of chosen experiments are shown therein.
 They are compared with benchmark simulations in RecurDyn.

 ## Current release

 Download [latest development version](../../archive/master.zip)

 #### Release notes
-* [Version v0.1.0 (2014-05-07)] initial version based on the one presented at Modelica 2014
+* [Version v0.1.0 (2014-05-07)](https://github.com/oestersoetebier/IdealizedContact/archive/v0.1.0.zip): initial version based on the one presented at Modelica 2014

 ## License